At a Glance

 If you’re like me, variety is the spice of life.
 I love checking out the movies and television shows that Netflix offers in the various regions the streaming service covers around the globe.

 However, I am finding that many of the VPN providers I have tested don’t open access to Netflix content in multiple regions.
-Some claim to, yet still let me down.
+Some claim to, yet they still let me down.

 And believe it or not, some VPN providers don’t offer native app support for all of the major device platforms.
 (I’m looking at you, Trust.Zone.)

-While Trust.Zone offers reliable VPN service, its Netflix-unblocking is lacking due to less-than-optimal global server coverage and a lack of native apps for the macOS, iOS and Linux platforms.
+While Trust.Zone offers reliable VPN service, its Netflix-unblocking is lacking due to less-than-optimal global server coverage and a lack of native apps for the macOS, iOS, and Linux platforms.

 Luckily, for Trust.Zone users who are looking for greener pastures, there are options.

 Trust.Zone not working with Netflix?
 Try this…

 Switch to NordVPN (I’ve found it to be the best VPN for unblocking Netflix).

 I’ve tested various VPNs and NordVPN can reliably unblock Netflix US, UK, CA, and in other countries.
 Fast enough to watch Netflix in HD without the buffering.

 NordVPN offers a 30-day money-back guarantee, so you can try it risk-free.